embeddedboys/XeniaClock/software/epink-lvgl/display/README.md

     Those files named epd means `e-paper driver`, it's HAL layer of bottom display panels.

+- module manager

+    This file used to manager multiple display modules used in one device

 - ep_luat

     This module is made by luatos offical but sold out event screen panle